 The next day, CBS LA published a followup report entitled "Friend Of Man Accused Of Trying To Hit USNS Mercy With Train Speaks Out":

-A friend of a man accused of derailing a locomotive at full speed near the USNS Mercy hospital ship being used to ease hospital beds during the coronavirus pandemic spoke out Thursday.
+the USNS Mercy hospital ship being used to ease hospital beds during the coronavirus pandemic spoke out Thursday.

 “It just doesn’t make sense,” TJ Schlick said.
 “None of it.
 None of it makes sense.”